keboola/connection-docs/transformations/python-plain/index.md

         writer.writerow({'col1': row['first'] + 'ping', 'col2': int(row['second']) * 42})
 {% endhighlight %}

 The above example shows how to process the file line-by-line; this is the most memory-efficient way which allows you to process data files of any size.
-The expression `lazy_lines = (line.replace('\0', '') for line in in_file)` is a [Generator](https://wiki.python.org/moin/Generators) which makes sure that
+The expression `lazy_lines = (line.replace('\0', '') for line in in_file)`
-[Null characters](https://en.wikipedia.org/wiki/Null_character) are properly handled.
+is a [Generator](https://wiki.python.org/moin/Generators) which makes sure that [Null characters](https://en.wikipedia.org/wiki/Null_character) are properly handled.
 It is also important to use `encoding='utf-8'` when reading and writing files.

-## Example 2 -- Using lists
+## Example 2 -- Using Lists
 The following piece of code reads a table with some of its columns from the **source.csv** input mapping file into the `row` list of strings.
 It then adds *ping* to the first column and multiplies the second column by *42*.
 After that, it saves the row to the **destination.csv** output mapping file.